Governance

 Bridgestone faces various cybersecurity risks, including new, emerging, and significantly heightened threats.
 These risks are evaluated across multiple categories, such as data protection, threat and vulnerability management, and security governance.
 Long-term and externally influenced risks include economic instability and escalating geopolitical tensions between countries where Bridgestone operates.
 These conditions could lead to actions and attacks by state-sponsored threat actors, activist hacker groups, or other malicious actors.
 Due to its operations spanning over 150 countries, the vast range of products it offers, and its large threat landscape, Bridgestone is exposed to a wide range of cybersecurity risks, influenced by the varying cultural and regulatory environments of different regions.
 Furthermore, due to the significant risks of privacy and personal data breaches, which could undermine customer trust, Bridgestone considers protecting customers' personal information a critical responsibility across its entire business, including the tire, solutions, and diversified products segments.

-Bridgestone has created a global Information Security department led by a global Chief Information Security Officer (CISO) to secure the enterprise while supporting agile and resilient operations.
-The global Information Security department takes a wide range of measures to maintain and strengthen the Company’s global information security program, including but not limited to the following:
+Bridgestone has created a global Information Security Committee under the global Information Technology Committee (GITC) to secure the enterprise while supporting agile and resilient operations.
+The global Information Security Committee consists of the Chief Information Security Officers (CISOs) and Information Security leaders from four regions.
+The committee takes a wide range of measures to maintain and strengthen the Company’s global information security program, in alignment with a strong global consensus and coordinated actions across all four regions, including but not limited to the following:

 • Implementing global information security policies and controls based on the ISO/IEC 27001 information security controls.